rohildshah/snake-game/README.md

 3. Run ```javac Main.java``` from a terminal window in that directory
 4. Run ```java Main``` from a terminal window in that directory
 5. Have fun!

+If you just want a taste, visit [this](https://youtu.be/VLlyXMYEh1Y) unlisted youtube video.